 How do embryos assemble their nervous system?

 Nervous systems consist mainly of neurons and glia, lineally related cell types in about equal numbers.
 Neurons transmit electrical currents, often through specialised axons.
-For more than a century, glia were thought to passively support neurons’ nutrition; however, recently they have been implicated in neuronal development and function, in physiology and pathology.
+For more than a century, glia were thought to passively support neurons’ nutrition; however, recently they were implicated in neuronal development and function, in physiology and pathology.
 We identified that C. elegans glia, similar to vertebrate glia, initiate hierarchical brain assembly.
 We uncovered pioneer glia and glia-guided axons of specific molecular signature that cooperate functionally to drive assembly; they grow coalescing processes and molecularly guide circuit components (Fig. 1).
 A set of diverse, conserved molecular cues drive circuit assembly synergistically through a glia–neuron crosstalk that we are only beginning to understand.

 Future projects and goals